Immigration Lawyer Australia: Your Complete 2026 Guide Covering Melbourne, Sydney, Brisbane, Perth, Adelaide and Every Major City

 A registered migration agent is regulated by OMARA and can advise on visa applications.
 However, a migration agent cannot provide legal advice in the traditional sense, cannot appear in court, and advice does not attract legal professional privilege.
 This means communications could potentially be disclosed in tribunal proceedings.

-An immigration lawyer, by contrast, is admitted as a legal practitioner, subject to professional conduct rules, and can provide legally privileged advice.
+An immigration lawyer in Australia, by contrast, is admitted as a legal practitioner, subject to professional conduct rules, and can provide legally privileged advice.
 If your matter involves complexity, a visa refusal, character concerns, prior criminal history, a section 501 cancellation, or any potential court proceedings, you should work with an immigration lawyer and not a migration agent alone.

-At Collins Quarters, our team includes qualified Australian lawyers who specialise in migration and global mobility.
-We understand the nuances that separate strong applications from those that face rejection, and we have standing to appear in the AAT and federal courts.
+At Collins Quarters, our team includes qualified Australian immigration lawyers who specialise in migration and global mobility.
+We understand the nuances that separate strong applications from those that face rejection, and we have standing to appear in the AAT and federal courts on behalf of our clients.

 Why You Need a Qualified Immigration Lawyer in Australia